WellFiredDevelopment/dotPeekDocumentation/sphinx/source/index.rst

 .Peek Documentation
 ===================

-Welcome to the official documentation for .Peek, a Unity editor tool that allows you to automatically generate a report of the used (and unused) assets in your builds, and keep an eye on the evolution of your project assets in a nicely integrated and responsive interface.
+Welcome to the official documentation for `.Peek <https://wellfired.com/dotpeek/dotpeek/>`_, a Unity editor tool that allows you to automatically generate a report of the used (and unused) assets in your builds, and keep an eye on the evolution of your project assets in a nicely integrated and responsive interface.